While physical therapy or physiotherapy is quite popular today, people still can’t tell the difference between its various types.

 Neurological physiotherapy aims at making the patient as independent as possible from the aid of other people.
 Physical therapists concentrate on teaching clients to adapt to visual, balance, mobility, and muscle loss impairments for activities of daily living.

 As we age, we start encountering many diseases that may alter our normal functioning and reduce our physical independence.
 Ailments such as osteoporosis, cancer, Alzheimer’s disease, dementia, and vestibular disorders (balance issues), can all be seen in elderly people.

-Geriatric physiotherapy is specifically designed to aid older people to deal with these problems.
+Geriatric physical therapy is specifically designed to aid older people to deal with these problems.
 By creating a physical and educational plan for these patients, geriatric physiotherapy is one of the best treatment options to restore their normal functioning (even partially).

 There are several types of sub-specialties in the broad field of physiotherapy.
 In this article, we covered the most common types that specialize in helping different sets of patients.